CJMoshy/Botify/README.md

 2. Configure Environment Variables: Create a .env file in the root directory and add your Discord bot token and Gemini AI API key.

+3. if running locally, Ensure JS runtime (node.js, etc..) is installed on your system
-3. Run the bot: node botify.js
+4. run the program from the main file -> node botify.js